signalogic/Hypersignal/README.md

 The default DOSBox config setting is "svga_s3", which is an S3 Trio64 card, considered to implement the VESA Std 800x600 mode in a widely compatible way.
 This corresponds to graphics config selection 95, which also works fine with the svga_et4000 machine setting, but doesn't support the new grayscale and heatmap 2-D Spectrograph options (see below).

-<b>4</b> To speed up Hypersignal operation, press ctrl-F12 repeatedly ... something around "30000 cycles" (shown after "Cpu Speed" in the DOSBox main menu bar) seems to work fairly well.
+<b>4</b> &nbsp; To speed up Hypersignal operation, press ctrl-F12 repeatedly ... something around "30000 cycles" (shown after "Cpu Speed" in the DOSBox main menu bar) seems to work fairly well.
 A default CPU speed can also be set in the DOSBox config file.

-<b>5</b> After using the mouse inside Hypersignal (either menu or graphical displays), press ctrl-F10 to return mouse control to the desktop.
+<b>5</b> &nbsp; After using the mouse inside Hypersignal (either menu or graphical displays), press ctrl-F10 to return mouse control to the desktop.
 For example to take a screen cap of a Hypersignal display, adjust the display as needed with the mouse, including zoom and markers, then press ctrl-F10, then press Alt-PrntScrn, then use MS Paint or other program to paste from the clipboard.

-<b>6</b> Waveform file notes:
+<b>6</b> &nbsp; Waveform file notes:

 * .tim and .wav file formats are supported in all time domain functions
 * the tim2wav and wav2tim macro functions can be used to convert
 * filenames are limited to 8 characters; the old DOS format of appending '~N' applies for longer filenames

-<b>7</b> In the 2-D Spectrograph display function, to use 16-level grayscale, enter:
+<b>7</b> &nbsp; In the 2-D Spectrograph display function, to use 16-level grayscale, enter:

     G2,16